paulmuenzner/bash-scripts/README.md

 # bash-scripts
-Collection of useful bash scripts for setup, maintenance and security
+Collection of useful bash scripts for flexible setup, maintenance and security implementations depending on user input instead of hard coded parameters.

 # License
 MIT License